ikle/gizmo/README.md

    (LDAP over TLS) or ldapi (LDAP over IPC).
 *  userdn — the DN of the entry at which to start the search of user nodes.

+## Transport Layer Security

+TLS used always with ldaps schema and by default with ldap schema.
+To modify the behavior of TLS, set the tls option to one of the following values:

+*  off — disable TLS for ldap or ldapi schema, has no effect in case of ldaps schema;
+*  never — do not request or check any server certificate;
+*  allow — request server certificate and if no certificate is provided or a bad certificate is provided, the session proceeds normally;
+*  try — request server certificate and if no certificate is provided, the session proceeds normally, but if a bad certificate is provided, the session is immediately terminated;
+*  demand — request server certificate and if no certificate is provided or a bad certificate is provided, the session is immediately terminated.

+Any value other than off enables TLS.
+It is always recommended to use TLS for remote connections and use it in demand mode (it is the default mode).

+Optional TLS filelds:

+*  tls-cadir — the path of the directory containing CA certificate;
+*  tls-ca — the full-path of the CA certificate file;
+*  tls-cert — the full-path of the client certificate file;
+*  tls-key — the full-path of the client certificate key file.

 ## Authentication on LDAP server

 The login service required to search user and group nodes and read it's